 - Compliance and regulations: To further compound this situation, this information must comply with local regulations.
 Use of personal data is strictly regulated under the European Union General Data Protection Regulation (GDPR) as well as the German Federal Data Protection Act.
 Under these laws, employee information is considered as personal data, so any data such as records of maintenance personnel visits held in the datasets has to be governed according to these laws.
 German regulations also forbid data sharing between DSOs, further complicating the dissemination of data in some locations served by multiple DSOs.
 And finally, grid information is considered sensitive data, and must be treated as such.

-E.ON developed a series of applications that run on the Intertrust Platform.
+A number of E.ON applications run on CleanGrid.
 These are used by various stakeholders, such as city or municipality employees, grid company employees, or value-added energy retail service providers, to enable highly efficient, collaborative utility grid planning.

 - Governing access to the various datasets by applying compliance policy management.
 Intertrust creates and enforces fine-grained rules for governing access to data based on the policies that E.ON and its partners define in the system.